 We continue to expand our STEM learning for each student in Spring Lake Park Schools.
 We are redesigning traditional learning experiences and transforming our classrooms to help our students become creators, designers, inventors, thinkers and leaders.

+Our vision to have every student prepared for college is bold and aspirational.
 We are collectively committed to designing engaging learning experiences that lead to each student earning 12 college credits by the end of 12th grade.

 We are creating a system that encourages teacher creativity and doing things differently.
 Teachers use our 3D Design model to design learning experiences that are meaningful, engaging and enhance student success.